devendranaga/linux-systems-programming-with-c/select_and_epoll.md

 We can use this mechanism to program a timer along with the sockets.
 We are going to demostrate this feature in the event library section of this book.

+The select system call cannot serve maximum connections more than FD\_SETSIZE.
+On some systems it is 2048.

 ### 2. epoll system call

+epoll is another API that allows you to selectively wait on a large set of file descriptors.
+Epoll solves the very less number of client connections with select.